Houston White Collar Crime Lawyers

 The range of offenses that constitute white collar crime are expansive and include any act that uses a form of deception for monetary gain.
 More often than not, white collar crime cases are prosecuted at the federal level.
 Federal prosecutors use every resource in their arsenal to convict white collar crime acts and punish those involved to the highest extent of the law.

-Being investigated for a white collar crime is the first indication that you need to secure a defense attorney.
+Being investigated for a white collar crime is the first indication that you need to secure a Houston defense lawyer.
 Even the innocent require strong defense counsel to protect their rights and ensure that their case is handled fairly in the presence of federal prosecution.
-As soon as you are aware of an investigation, contact the attorneys at the Law Office of David A. Breston.
+As soon as you are aware of an investigation, contact the Houston white collar crime attorneys at the Law Office of David A. Breston.
 We’re well equipped to help you through an investigation and trial, if necessary.
 Early engagement is often a successful way that defense attorneys can protect your rights while negotiating with prosecutors before a case goes to trial.

-Forms of white collar crime charges that our law office handle include:
+Forms of white collar crime charges that our law office handle includes:

 Embezzlement is considered property theft.
 It is considered embezzlement when a person who is trusted to handle money, assets, or property for another person or company takes part or all of that financial value for personal use.
 Effectively, it is stealing combined with violating a position or contract of trust with another party.